elixirfocus/greeter/README.md

 > end
 > ```
 >
 > This style uses [Pattern Matching](https://elixir-lang.org/getting-started/pattern-matching.html).
-Pattern Matching is a core Elixir pattern and is beyond the scope of this hello world example but something you'll want to get more familar with as you get more comfortable with Elixir.
+Pattern Matching is a core Elixir language behavior and is beyond the scope of this hello world example but something you'll want to get more familiar with as you get more comfortable with Elixir.

 There are two other concepts we want to explore before finishing up.
 First is overall code structure and organization and the second is some basic testing.

 ### Adding Business Domain Code

-The generated Phoenix project has a specific directory structure to help you organize your code and make things work cleanly with some sane defaults.
+Each generated Phoenix project has a specific directory structure to help you organize your code and make things work cleanly with some sane defaults.
 So far we've been working in `greeter_web` directory but in a larger app you'll have also have lots of business domain code.
 A good place for that is the `greeter` directory right next to `greeter_web`.
 Since this app is pretty basic we'll keep the business domain stuff pretty simple.
 We'll create a formatter module to make names look nicer.
 It's not much but it will help demo how code can be separated.

 Create a new `NameFormatter` module with a simple `format` function that will capitalize our names.